Office: CJ 4.261

 BA, Mathematics; Film and Communication, McGill University

-I work in Rhetorical Studies, which is concerned with the power, politics, and ethics of public communication.
-I focus on the intersection of rhetorical theory, political philosophy, and the study of public culture.
+I work in Rhetorical Studies, the field within communication that is concerned with the practice, meaning, effectivity, and ethics of public discourse.
+I lstudy political argument and performance within public culture.
 Much of my work seeks to bring classical rhetorical theory into conversation with postmodern thought.

 I am best known for “Constitutive Rhetoric: The Case of the Peuple Quebecois (Quarterly Journal of Speech, 1987) and Technological Nationalism, (Canadian Journal of Political and Social Theory, 1986.).

-In the first of these, I theorize the formation in discourse of a Quebec national identity and a Québécois subject through a transhistorical narrative.
+“Constitutive Rhetoric,” which won the National Communication Association’s Ehninger award in 2000, theorizes the formation in discourse of a Quebec national identity and a Québécois subject through a transhistorical rhetorical narrative.
 This narrative seeks to legitimize power and a claim on the future.

-In the second of these, I examine the construction of Canadian national identity through narrative of technology, mediation, and nation-building: Cue Gordon Lightfoot: “there was a time in this fair land when the railroad did not run.”
+“Technological Nationalism” examines the construction of Canadian national identity through narratives of technology, mediation, and nation-building: Cue Gordon Lightfoot: “there was a time in this fair land when the railroad did not run.”

-My other major work is Law, Rhetoric, and Irony in the Formation of Canadian Civil Culture, co-authored with Michael Dorland of Carleton University (U of Toronto Press, 2002).
+My other major work is Law, Rhetoric, and Irony in the Formation of Canadian Civil Culture, co-authored with Michael Dorland of Carleton University (U of Toronto Press, 2002) — CCA Best Book Award 2002.
 It offers a broad sweep of Canadian political history, focusing on the styles and forms of address through which power has been mediated in Canada.
-With particular emphasis on law and constitution, we traced the development of Canada from a French colony to a sovereign country, discussing not only the forms of address of former French subjects, but also the strategies of Louis Riel and early Canadian feminists.
+With particular emphasis on law and constitution, Michael and I traced the development of Canada from a French colony to a sovereign country, discussing not only the forms of address of former French subjects, but also the strategies of Louis Riel and early Canadian feminists.

 I am also a jazz vocalist.
 Check out my artist site at http://www.mauricecharland.com